The (amazing) Network: Wellesley’s illustrious alumnae—sort of intimidating at first, but then just inspiring.

 Wellesley's Illustrious Alumnae—Just a Glimpse

 The co-founder of Zipcar.
 A NASA Space Shuttle pilot and commander.
 Korea's first female ambassador.
 A former COO of Colgate-Palmolive.
 Two secretaries of state.
 Several Pulitzer Prize-winning journalists.
 The cofounder of City Year.
 The director of Public Citizen's Global Trade Watch.
 The executive director of Partners in Health.
 And so on.
 There are thousands more doing less headline-y things; you will meet them; you will rely on them for guidance and sustenance and actual shelter.
 Here's the important part: they were once exactly where you are.

-- Read about Wellesley alumnae in the news this year and the powerful Wellesley College Alumnae Association.
+- Read about the powerful Wellesley College Alumnae Association.

 - Browse through the most recent electronic issue of the Alumnae Magazine

-- Watch brief videos on The Wellesley Network - the post powerful women's network.
+- Watch brief videos on The Wellesley Network - the most powerful women's network.

 - See also recent Alumnae Achievement Award Recipients (pictured at right), as well as all recipients.